rainforest-tokyo/senda_argus_hooks/README.md

 > Certain concepts and techniques related to Senda-Argus, including AI agent execution trace collection, decision trace reconstruction, and runtime audit event correlation, are patent pending in Japan.
 > This notice does not change the terms of the Apache License 2.0 applicable to this repository.

-Patent Notice
-Certain concepts and techniques related to Senda-Argus, including AI agent execution trace collection, decision trace reconstruction, and runtime audit event correlation, are patent pending in Japan.
-This notice does not change the terms of the Apache License 2.0 applicable to this repository.

 ## Features

 * Hook-only event collection